auxfuse/Milestone1/README.md

 ### Deployment.
 Website was created in PyCharm IDE.
 PyCharm is an Integrated Development Environment developed by JetBrains.
-I choose PyCharm as my chosen IDE due to the enhanced programming capabilities therein and for further exposure to a non-browser related IDE.
+I choose PyCharm as my preferred IDE due to the enhanced programming capabilities therein and for further exposure to a non-browser related development environment.
 Through PyCharm a local Git Repository was used, as was Github to ensure Version Controlling of the website was present from the inception through to finalisation and deployment.